HoleInOneGolfer/TTU-Custom-Server-Resources/README.md

 ### WorldUtils

 This doesn't add spawn protection, but it notifies players when they leave the spawn area in case your server has rules about griefing or PvP in the spawn area.
+It also allows you to have a tp to spawn and a suicide command for players to use.

 `/function worldutils:config`: Shows a custom dialog menu for configuring the spawn radius settings.